Introduction to Curriculum

 |Supervised Private Study / Enrichment||14||14|

-Art and Design (Fine Art, Photography), Biology, Business Studies, Chemistry, Design Technology (Product Design and Design Engineering), Drama and Theatre Studies, Economics, English Language, English Literature, French, Geography, German, Government and Politics, History, Latin, Maths, Further Maths, Music, Physical Education, Physics, Psychology, Religious Studies, Spanish.
+Art and Design (Fine Art, Photography), Biology, Business Studies (A Level and BTEC), Chemistry, Design Technology (Product Design and Design Engineering), Drama and Theatre Studies, Economics, English Language, English Literature, French, Geography, German, Government and Politics, History, Latin, Maths, Further Maths, Music, Physical Education, Physics, Psychology, Religious Studies, Spanish, Sport (BTEC).